-A Reserve Officer is a non-paid volunteer who assists the Anderson County Sheriffs Office in enforcing the laws of South Carolina.
-The Reserve Officer is appointed by and serves at the pleasure of the sheriff.
-A Reserve Officer candidate must successfully complete the SC Reserve Officer Training Program to include an end of course written evaluation prepared by the Academy.
+A Reserve Deputy is a non-paid volunteer who assists the Anderson County Sheriff's Office in enforcing the laws of South Carolina.
+The Reserve Deputy is appointed by and serves at the discretion of the Sheriff.
+A Reserve Deputy candidate must successfully complete the SC Reserve Officer Training Program to include an end of course written evaluation prepared by the Academy.

-A Reserve Officer must provide a minimum of 20 hours of service each month which includes ongoing training each month.
+A Reserve Deputy must provide a minimum of 20 hours of service each month including on-going training.

-The primary purpose of the Reserve Officer Program is to provide the community with an auxiliary unit of trained, competent police officers.
-These officers supplement our regular deputies and can be used in the event of an emergency when manpower is critical.
+The primary purpose of the Reserve Officer Program is to provide the community with an auxiliary unit of trained, competent law enforcement personnel.
+These deputies supplement our regular, full-time deputies and can be used in the event of an emergency when additional manpower is critical.

-Reserve Deputies wear the same uniform and badge that full-time police officers wear.
-On a part-time basis, they perform many of the same duties and functions that a full-time officer does.
+Reserve Deputies wear the same uniform and badge that full-time deputies wear.
+On a part-time basis, they perform many of the same duties and functions that a full-time deputy does.